 If you’re planning a trip to Amsterdam and still haven’t booked your hotel, use this link.

 Information for visiting Our Lord in the Attic

 - Location: Oudezijds Voorburgwal 38.
 Five minutes’ walk from Amsterdam Central train station.

 - Opening hours: Monday-Saturday 10-18:00, Sunday 13-18:00.

 Please share this article on social media!
-The images below are formatted for Pinterest.
+The image below is formatted for Pinterest.